Indigos and Why They Bleed:

-Considered as the king of blues, Indigo has a very rich and intense feel to it.
+Considered the king of blues, Indigo has a very rich and intense feel to it.
 It is extensively used at the industrial level to dye fabrics.
-Both traditional and contemporary outfits can be seen with indigo color or indigo block print.
+Both traditional and contemporary outfits can be seen with indigo colors or indigo block prints.
 The specialty of this color is that it is absolutely capable of lending a modish versatility to the cloth while at the same time keeping it sublime.

-- The fabric is hanged for drying and gradually during this time, the indigo color intensifies.
+The fabric is hung for drying and gradually during this time, the indigo color intensifies.

 The Beauty and Challenge of Colorfastness in Indigo Fabrics

 Indigo block prints or indigo-colored fabrics have always been a favorite of people since the time they were discovered.
 But along with the demand, there is a concern commonly heard by people; “ indigo fabrics bleed or fade a lot.”
 Do you know why it happens?
 Well, primarily the reason is this while dying the fabric into an indigo color; the colors fail to form any chemical bond with the fabric.

 As a result, it becomes insoluble again while putting it into the water for washing.
 When you put it for drying, there is a reaction with air due to which the color tends to accumulate at tiny places within the fibers.
 With the passage of time, the rubbing of the cloth causes the indigo color to fade off and the appearance of white lines.

 Indigo fabrics have attracted people with their rich and timeless attractiveness, but there is a recurring concern: indigo fabrics bleed or fade dramatically.
 This occurs because indigo fails to create a chemical link with the fabric during the dyeing process, rendering it insoluble when exposed to water during washing.